Arakiss/nexlog/README.md

 I created NextLogger to address specific logging needs in Next.js 14.x and later versions, particularly focusing on:

 1. Compatibility with server, browser, and edge environments in modern Next.js applications.
-2. Lightweight implementation with zero external dependencies.
+2. Lightweight implementation with zero external dependencies, leveraging Bun's all-in-one toolkit.
 3. No side effects, ensuring it doesn't interfere with other parts of your application.
 4. Easy integration without the need for custom server setups or extensive configuration.